 Remote patient monitoring is also known as “Homecare Telehealth”, which allows a patient to use an internet-capable device to perform a routine test and share the test data with a healthcare professional in real-time.

 A new report by Berg Insight shows that 19 million people across the world will take to remote patient monitoring by 2018.
 RPM has been witness to much needed research and many innovations in the last few years, Bioelectronics being one of the most noteworthy ones.

-Remote Patient Monitoring – Cannot be ignored
+Remote Patient Monitoring – It cannot be ignored

-Bioelectronics is an emerging area of research, where experts are developing small and wearable Wi-Fi-enabled sensors that can detect all kinds of vital body statistics like – heart rate, body temperature, hydration levels, etc. and relay them to your doctor or your smart phone in real time.
+Bioelectronics is an emerging area of research, where experts are developing small and wearable Wi-Fi-enabled sensors that can detect all kinds of vital body statistics like – heart rate, body temperature, hydration levels, etc. and relay them to your doctor or your smartphone in real time.

 One important benefit of these devices is that, once the patients have all the health related data about their bodies, they can be more proactive about their health, cut health care costs with preventive measures and foster better relationships with their doctors.